Select the best Audio Editing Software for your needs

-You don't need to be a professional audio engineer to produce some great audio for your podcast!
-That said, you should put in some time to learn how to edit your audio files so you can create a more interesting and engaging show.
-With editing software, you can cut out your mistakes, add intro music, adjust the volume of different clips, and more.
+You don't need to be a professional audio engineer to produce some great audio for your podcast.
+But you should put in some time to learn how to edit your audio file so you can create a cleaner, more engaging show.
+With editing software, you can cut out your mistakes, add intro/outro music, adjust the volume of different clips, and more!

 Adobe Audition is a great option if you're already subscribed to Adobe's Creative Cloud as it's included in your existing subscription.
-For 21 bucks a month you can get Audition on its own.
-Audition is super powerful but comes with a bit of a steeper learning curve than the previous options.
+Audition is super powerful but comes with a bit of a steeper learning curve.

 Luckily, Adobe has an entire Help Center dedicated to learning and understanding this product.

 Have a recommended software you think should be included on the list?
 Send us a quick note!